GetHug-Xie/COMP20008-Ass1/README.md

 In part A I built a dataframe based on the data about COVID-19, and plotted 2 graphs of case fatality rate vs confirmed new cases.
 Part B is about word processing.
 I saved all files in the local folder "cricket" and access each file in that.
 In part B I listed all files with their documentID, and wrote some program about searching for keywords in a text.
+!!!
+Too run the codes in part B you must have the "cricket" folder, download it or access it directly.
+Then change the path in the original code !!!

 A list of dependencies (the libraries, what you need to import): import pandas;